vladimirschneider/To-Do-List/README.md

 });
 ```

-That's all.
-We can run demo and try to create tasks.
+That's all!
+Time for a demo.

+[Demo](https://vladimirschneider.github.io/To-Do-List/)

 Thank you.

-[Demo](https://vladimirschneider.github.io/To-Do-List/)